Meet

 Joey

-Sullivan
+Sullivan (Drums)

 Joey

-started playing drums when he was just eight years old
+when he was just eight years old but didn't take it

-but didn't take it seriously until he saw Ringo Starr
+seriously until he saw Ringo Starr play on the Ed Sullivan

-play on the Ed Sullivan Show.
-He's been a die hard drummer
+Show.
+He's been a die hard drummer ever since.
+Joey's

-ever since.
-Joey's first "paying gigs" were
+first "paying gigs" were with rock-n-roll

 Joey became a bandleader when he formed his own rock-nroll